Sweet ZZZ V Brentwood V EcoBliss V EcoTerra

 Latex Coil Hybrid mattresses offer several benefits, namely superior support and conforming abilities, better than average motion isolation, more temperature neutral than all-foam mattresses, available superior edge support, and a wide variety of firmness options.
 However, they’re heavier than innerspring and also the all-foam mattresses, and are normally more expensive than the traditional pure innerspring and also the average all-foam mattresses.
 Their support core is normally made of pocketed coils and their comfort layers are at least 3 (or more) inches of viscoelastic foam, polyfoam, or other materials (micro-coils, buckling column gel, etc.).

-Here we review 4 (four) major brands (Idle Dunlop Hybrid vs EcoTerra vs Luxury Bliss PlushBeds vs Cedar Brentwood).
+Here we review 3 major brands: EcoTerra vs Luxury Bliss PlushBeds vs Cedar Brentwood).
 Check also our Latex Coil Hybrid Mattress Buyers Guide, at the end of this page.